 Basketball - Boys 1st Team

-2022-2023: 16-10 New England Semifinalist
+2022-2023: Record: 16-10 - New England Class B Semifinalist

-2021-2022: 17-7 New England Quarterfinalist
+2021-2022: Record 17-7 - New England Class B Quarterfinalist

-2020-2021: No season due to COVID-19
+2020-2021: No season due to COVID

-2019-2020: 24-3 New England Finalist; 1st place in Independent School League
+2019-2020: Record 24-3 - New England Class B Finalist; 1st place in Independent School League

-2018-2019: 21-7 New England Semifinalist; 1st place and undefeated in Independent School League
+2018-2019: Record 21-7 - New England Class B Semifinalist; 1st place and undefeated in Independent School League

-2017-2018: 26-0 New England Champions; 1st place and undefeated in Independent School League
+2017-2018: Record 26-0 - New England Class B Champions; 1st place and undefeated in Independent School League

-2016-2017: 25-0 New England Champions; 1st place and undefeated in Independent School League
+2016-2017: Record 25-0 - New England Class B Champions; 1st place and undefeated in Independent School League

-2015-2016: 22-4 New England Champions; 1st place and undefeated in Independent School League
+2015-2016: Record 22-4 - New England Class B Champions; 1st place and undefeated in Independent School League

-2014-2015: 22-5 New England Finalist; 1st place and undefeated in Independent School League
+2014-2015: Record 22-5 - New England Class B Finalist; 1st place and undefeated in Independent School League

 The boys basketball program consists of three teams, each of which competes in a complete and competitive schedule.
 Teams are created based on skill, with the lower levels acting as a feeder system within the program.

-Brooks is an ideal spot for someone who is passionate about the game of basketball, serious about his studies, invested in his community and committed to the team motto: "Play hard, play smart, play together, and have fun!"
+Brooks is an ideal spot for someone who is passionate about the game of basketball, serious about his studies, invested in his community, and committed to the team motto: "Play hard, play smart, play together and have fun!"

 Coaches